celo-org/celo-monorepo/packages/docs/celo-holder-guide/quick-start.md

 - Install the Celo CLI (and optionally, a local node to connect to the network)
 - Access the `ReleaseGold` account associated with your address using your existing Ledger
 - Authorize a voting key, which you will hold on a new, second Ledger
-- Lock some of the Gold in your `ReleaseGold` account
+- Lock some of the Gold (CELO) in your `ReleaseGold` account
-- Use that Locked Gold to vote for Validator Groups to operate Celo's [Proof of Stake](../celo-codebase/protocol/proof-of-stake/README.md) network (and in doing so be ready to receive epoch rewards of 6% when the community enables them in a forthcoming governance proposal)
+- Use that Locked Gold (CELO) to vote for Validator Groups to operate Celo's [Proof of Stake](../celo-codebase/protocol/proof-of-stake/README.md) network (and in doing so be ready to receive epoch rewards of 6% when the community enables them in a forthcoming governance proposal)

 ## Preparing Ledgers